opendroid-project/docs/wiki/Crave_Devspace.md

 ### Workspace Persistence

 Workspace persistence here refers to the preservation of what you have synced and compiled in the past.
+This is not needed if you're building from Crave RAS(the web shell)

 This build storage is reset when one of these 4 factors change: